Porn is destroying young minds. According to some estimates, more than 30% of the infrastructure that makes up the internet is for porn.

 Admittedly, there are many things that could substitute for GOM.
 Any healthy activity that brings positive emotion into your life could be used in place of Going Out and/or Meditating: travel, hiking, exercise, reading, and sex all work well.

-I suggest GOM for young guys because the nature of not drinking and not masterbating is not to become a monk, but to improve the quality of your relationships with women.
+I suggest GOM for young guys because the nature of not drinking and not masturbating is not to become a monk, but to improve the quality of your relationships with women.
 By Going Out, the issue is tackled head on.
 Further, I’ve tried NOBNOM in combination with many different activities, with fewer results at achieving NOM than when just using GOM.

 In fact, the acronym should read in this order: GOMNOBNOM.
 Going Out and Meditating should be the first priorities.
-Not drinking while doing so should follow, and a lack of desire to binge on porn and masterbate will naturally follow as a result.
+Not drinking while doing so should follow, and a lack of desire to binge on porn and masturbate will naturally follow as a result.

 That’s a key secret to male psychology: by Going Out and stretching your social comfort zone, you will naturally do the things that lead to a healthier brain and lifestyle.
 But for the sake of phonetic appeal, we’ll stick with NOBNOMGOM.